material-components/material-components-web/packages/mdc-typography/README.md

 variable named `$mdc-typography-styles-{style}`.
 The variable should be assigned a map that contains all the properties you want to override for a particular style.

-Example: Overriding the button `font-size` and `text-transform` property.
+Example: Overriding the button `font-size` and `text-transform` properties.

 ```scss
 $mdc-typography-styles-button: (
   font-size: 16px,